kubernetes/kops/docs/cluster_spec.md

 ### etcd metrics
 {{ kops_feature_table(kops_added_default='1.18') }}

-You cam expose /metrics endpoint for the etcd instances and control their type (`basic` or `extensive`) by defining env vars:
+You can expose /metrics endpoint for the etcd instances and control their type (`basic` or `extensive`) by defining env vars:

 ```yaml
 etcdClusters: